 Lounais-Suomen Jätehuolto Oy (LSJH) is a company owned by 17 municipalities.
 On behalf of these municipalities, we take care of organising the residents’ waste management and waste disposal advice.
-Our customers also include public services, as well as operators in the field of education and health care.
+We also offer services to the properties of municipalities.
 Approximately 415,600 inhabitants live in the company operating area.
 This area also includes about 34,000 secondary residences.

 The LSJH operations began on 1 September 2015 when Rouskis merged with Turun Seudun Jätehuolto.
 The owner municipalities of the company are Aura, Kaarina, Kimitoön, Lieto, Marttila, Masku, Mynämäki, Naantali, Nousiainen, Paimio, Pargas, Pöytyä, Raisio, Rusko, Salo, Sauvo and Turku.
 The biggest owners are the city of Turku and the city of Salo with the shares of 23% and 20.21% respectively.
 The municipalities do not provide funding for company operations.
 The waste management services are funded mainly by waste treatment and service fees, as well as the basic fee for waste management.

 The head offices of the company are situated in Oriketo, Turku and Korvenmäki, Salo.
 The company manages four waste treatment centres and eight sorting stations, all of which have comprehensive waste reception services.